mznaturl1/Markers-of-Gentrification-Project-1/README.md

 ###### Adjusted Median Home Values

-Kent County shows a boom in home prices right before 2020, centered in the middle of the county.
+Kent County endured declines in home values for each year between 2011- 2018.
+Leading into 2020, home values began to surge, centered in the middle of the county.
+Of the three counties observed, Kent County has the alternate loftiest values, With an Adjusted Median Home Value of$179928.63.

 ![Kent_Home](https://user-images.githubusercontent.com/116215793/218327142-5c4ea4ed-2aa2-4f75-b68f-9fdff67c90c5.gif)

-Almost the entire county of Oakland sees a major boom in home prices.
-The only area with virtually no change is at the center of the county.
-There is a small pocket of slower growth as well, in the central Southern region.
+Nearly the entire county of Oakland realizes a major increases in home values.
+The only area with nearly no change is at the center of the county.
+The Central Southern Region of the county holds an area of slower growth compared to the remainder of the county.
+Of the three counties, Oakland has a median Acclimated Median Home Value of $255,798.19.

 ![Oakland_Home](https://user-images.githubusercontent.com/116215793/218326104-1f66a070-9e3d-49d2-af9a-3c0b6951d3f6.gif)

-Saginaw, interestingly, shows a loss of home value over time, with a slight increase towards 2020.
+Saginaw, interestingly, shows a loss of home value over time (2011-2018).
+Home values begin to increase steadily in leading to 2019 and 2020.
+The Adjusted Median Home Value is $184,227.49 for the 2011-2020 time frame.

 ![Saginaw_Home](https://user-images.githubusercontent.com/116215793/218326112-b1fd442c-abec-4abc-b1e6-6d6f79b449d7.gif)